ets-labs/python-dependency-injector/README.md

 Consumer().test()

-# Dependency injection (The Python Way) into a callback.
+# Dependencies injection (The Python Way) into a callback.
 def consumer_callback(dependencies=AppCatalog(AppCatalog.object_a,
                                               AppCatalog.object_b)):
     a1 = dependencies.object_a()